w3f/polkadot-wiki/docs/maintain-validator.md

 sidebar_label: Validator
 ---

-Validators secure the relay chain by staking DOTs, validating proofs from collators and participating in consensus with other validators.
+Validators secure the Relay Chain by staking DOTs, validating proofs from collators and participating in consensus with other validators.

 These participants will play a crucial role in adding new blocks to the Relay Chain and, by